jboss-developer/jboss-eap-quickstarts/hibernate4/README.md

 Author: Madhumita Sadhukhan
 Level: Intermediate
 Technologies: Hibernate 4
-Summary: The `hibernate4` quickstart demonstrates how to use Hibernate ORM 4 over JPA 2.0, using Hibernate-Core and Hibernate Bean Validation, and EJB 3.1.
+Summary: The `hibernate4` quickstart demonstrates how to use Hibernate ORM 4 over JPA, using Hibernate-Core and Hibernate Bean Validation, and EJB.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `hibernate4` quickstart is based upon the [kitchensink](../kitchensink/README.md) example, but demonstrates how to use Hibernate Object/Relational Mapping (ORM) 4 over JPA 2.0 in Red Hat JBoss Enterprise Application Platform.
+The `hibernate4` quickstart is based upon the [kitchensink](../kitchensink/README.md) example, but demonstrates how to use Hibernate Object/Relational Mapping (ORM) 4 over JPA in Red Hat JBoss Enterprise Application Platform.

-This project is setup to allow you to create a compliant Java EE 6 application using JSF 2.1, CDI 1.0, EJB 3.1, JPA 2.0 , Hibernate-Core and Hibernate Bean Validation.
+This project is setup to allow you to create a compliant Java EE 7 application using JSF, CDI, EJB, JPA , Hibernate-Core and Hibernate Bean Validation.
 It includes a persistence unit associated with Hibernate session and some sample persistence and transaction code to help you with database access in enterprise Java.

 This quickstart performs the same functions as the [hibernate3](../hibernate3/README.md) quickstart, but uses Hibernate 4 for database access.
 Compare this quickstart to the [hibernate3](../hibernate3/README.md) quickstart to see the code changes needed to run with Hibernate 4.

-_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 6.
+_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 7.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 _Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
-These files are deprecated in JBoss EAP 6.4 and should not be used in a production environment.
+These files are deprecated in JBoss EAP and should not be used in a production environment.
 Instead, you should configure the datasource using the Management CLI or Management Console.
 Datasource configuration is documented in the [Administration and Configuration Guide](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) for Red Hat JBoss Enterprise Application Platform._

 System requirements
 -------------------

-The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.

-All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later, Maven 3.0 or later.

 Configure Maven